d-iii-s/msim/doc/reference/devices.rst

 The device operates in three modes.
 In the default ``warn`` mode, attempts to access are printed to console but the simulation continues.
-In ``debug`` mode, the simulation is switched to interactive mode after each access.
+In ``break`` mode, the simulation is switched to interactive mode after each access.
 And in ``halt`` mode, the simulation is immediately terminated.